MaximLeyenson/sawdust-sound/README.md

   $ git clone https://gitlab.com/maxim.leyenson/sound.sh
   $ chmod a+x sound.sh/sound.sh
 ```
 And check that sound.sh/sound.sh is in your $PATH.

-For example, to install to the [opt folder](https://unix.stackexchange.com/questions/11544/what-is-the-difference-between-opt-and-usr-local):
+For example, to install to the [opt folder](https://unix.stackexchange.com/questions/11544/what-is-the-difference-between-opt-and-usr-local)
+(so that all the users on this computers can use it):

 ```bash
 $ cd /opt/